Toppedyk/InterviewPrep/DataStructuresandAlgorithms/DataStructuresAlgorithms.md

 Divide and Conquer A method of solving complex problems by breaking them into smaller, more manageable sub-problems, solving the sub-problems, and combining the solutions.
 Recursion is often used when using this method in an algorithm.

 Brute Force A simple and straight forward way an algorithm can work by simply trying all possible solutions and then choosing the best one.

+In computer science, Big O notation is used more specifically to find the worst case time complexity for an algorithm.

+Big O notation uses a capital letter O with parenthesis O(), and inside the parenthesis there is an expression that indicates the algorithm runtime.
+Runtime is usually expressed using n, which is the number of values in the data set the algorithm is working on.